ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

 ## General

-1. Piping Materials - Aboveground**
-   1. High purity Gas Installations:
+1. Piping Materials - Aboveground*   1.
+High purity Gas Installations:
       1. Copper Piping Specifications
    1. Applicability:
       1. This section defines the requirements for the fabrication, installation, and testing of high purity gas distribution systems using copper tubing.
 This includes such high purity gases as: